InseeFr/Bauhaus/documentation/src/content/docs/guides/getting-started.md

 git clone https://github.com/InseeFr/Bauhaus-Back-Office.git
 ```

+## 2. Start the stack

 From the `Bauhaus` directory, run:

 ```shell
 docker compose up
 ```

-The application will be available at [http://localhost:3000](http://localhost:3000).
+This starts GraphDB, Bauhaus-Back-Office, Keycloak, and the Bauhaus frontend together.

+## 3. Verify the application is running

+Open [http://localhost:3000](http://localhost:3000) in your browser.
+You should see the Bauhaus login page.

-A user is automatically created by Keycloak:
+Log in with the default admin account created automatically by Keycloak:

 | Field    | Value                     |
 |----------|---------------------------|